ForestAdmin/lumber/README.md

 `$ npm install -g lumber-cli`

+NOTICE:
-NOTICE: You may need to use `sudo` depending on your platform.
+- You may need to use `sudo` depending on your platform.

 ## Usage

 ### Quickstart
 `$ lumber generate`

+NOTICE:

+- Your database credentials **are safe**.
+They are only stored in the Lumber generated microservice.
-NOTICE: You may need to use the option `--ssl` if your database uses a SSL connection.
+- You may need to use the option `--ssl` if your database uses a SSL connection.

 ![Example](/assets/console.gif "Example")